Estimated reading time: 4 minutes

 - It's important to cook the Raggmunk at the right temperature.
 If the heat is too high the raw grated potatoes won't cook through, and if the temperature is too low you won't get the lovely crispy edge on the outside.

 - Fry them in butter rather than oil.
-Or possibly half and half.
+Or half butter and half oil.
 You can really taste the difference when frying them in butter!

 Make this crispy potato pancakes recipe from your home grown organic potatoes for a great tasting lunch dish that everybody will love!